tungvotan/get-a-car/README.md

 #### "Nice to Have" Features if Time Permitted:
 - **TypeScript Types**: Fix all the missing types and ensure strict type checking (currently marked as TODO and many more).
+- **Env configuration**: replace the hardcode baseUrl `localhost` with default env config.
+- **Base components accept styling input**: The base components don't support styling, so we can add more styling.
+- **Separating the label and input component**: will help in the long run as more control over the layout.
 - **Form Persistence**: Store form data in `localStorage` to allow users to resume where they left off if they leave the page.
 - **Accessibility Improvements**: Ensure that all form inputs and elements are fully accessible to users using screen readers.
 - **Localization**: Implement localization (i.e., multi-language support).